 This oxidation is responsible for your skin’s momentary dark tint.
 As a result, showering immediately after using self-tanners will sweep away the tan from your skin, thereby defeating the goal of the practice.

 Taking a shower after traditional tanning, often referred to as sunbathing, is dependent on whether or not you use a tanner, enhancer, or tanning cream.

 If you are not using any items, you must wait 20 minutes before washing or coming into contact with water.

-However, if you use a self-tanner, you should wait at least 2 to 3 hours before showering to avoid inconsistent outcomes.
+However, if you use a self-tanner, and you are wondering how long you should wait to shower after tanning, the answer is at least 2 to 3 hours to avoid inconsistent outcomes.